 Brockport Smiles is a dental practice based in Brockport, New York.
 Even though they were delivering a great patient experience, Brockport Smiles only had 3 reviews on Google.
 The practice decided to use Birdeye’s software to collect more reviews.

-With Birdeye, Brockport Smiles was able to send automatic review request texts to all patients.
-Birdeye integrated with the practice management system Brockport Smiles was already using, so the practice was able to send texts and emails to customers on the same day as their appointment.
+With Birdeye, Brockport Smiles could send automatic review request texts to all patients.
+Birdeye integrated with the practice management system Brockport Smiles was already using, so the practice could send texts and emails to customers on the same day as their appointment.

 The results speak for themselves.
 The practice now has more than 400 reviews on Google.
-Now, potential patients looking for a new dentist can find them in the top search results and see social proof assuring that Brockport Smiles stands ahead of the competition.
+Potential patients looking for a new dentist can find them in the top search results and see social proof assuring that Brockport Smiles stands ahead of the competition.

 The business turned to Birdeye to collect reviews from customers.
 Birdeye’s review software made the process easy.
 All employees had to do was enter the customer’s name and email or phone number at the end of the job to send a review request.
 With Birdeye’s help, Accent Roofing now has more than 2,000 reviews.

 Of course, Birdeye didn’t just help Accent Roofing with collecting reviews.
 Monitoring reviews is now easier than ever.
 Employees can keep track of reviews posted across the Internet within the Birdeye dashboard.

 Related: Want to see more reputation management examples?
 Check out these remarkable results that we've seen from businesses using Birdeye.

 A good online reputation for a business looks like positive reviews, social media mentions, a verified business website, and a high star rating on Google reviews when someone looks up a business online.

 Negative reviews do hurt a brand’s online reputation, especially if they are higher in volume, not responded to, and are more recent than positive reviews.